thomasingalls/holisticparallelogram/PRESS-RELEASE.md

   > The easy way to find great scenic views near you.

 ## Find Scenic Views Near You ##
-  > Locals and travellers alike will love being able to quickly find nearby restaurants and open spaces with scenic views.
+  > Locals and travelers alike will love being able to quickly find nearby restaurants and open spaces with scenic views.

 ## Summary ##
   > Scenic.Ninja detects your location and gives you a list of scenic views nearby.
 If you want to save great spots for future reference, just log in using your google account and add the views to your list.